sumnerevans/sumnerevans.com/content/about.md

 side, I also work on a variety of open source projects, which you can find on my [portfolio][1].

-I was homeschooled through high school, but I also attended Red Rocks Community College doing a few classes a semester during high school.
-I also worked at [Can/Am Technologies](https://canamtechnologies.com/) as a software developer during high school.
-(See my [portfolio][1] for more info).

 When I'm not working, I enjoy playing soccer, volleyball, and racquetball.
-I also train in ATA Taekwondo where I earned my 3rd Degree Black Belt.
+I also train in ATA Taekwondo where I am a 3rd Degree Black Belt.
 During high school, I won the FRCCA State Championship with Denver Eagles my senior year, and won multiple state titles in Taekwondo.